MetroCluster configuration verification

 - Common Unified Manager health workflows and tasks

 - Sample custom reports

-You can prevent performance issues for mirrored workloads in a MetroCluster configuration by ensuring that the MetroCluster configuration is set up correctly.
+You can prevent performance issues for mirrored workloads in a MetroCluster over FC and IP configurations by ensuring that the MetroCluster configuration is set up correctly.
 You can also improve workload performance by changing the configuration or upgrading software or hardware components.

 You can compare your MetroCluster configuration to the requirements in MetroCluster Documentation to determine whether changing or upgrading components in your MetroCluster configuration might improve workload performance.
 This comparison can help you answer the following questions:

 Do you need to upgrade your ISL bundles to a larger bandwidth to handle more throughput?

 Can you adjust the buffer-to-buffer credits (BBC) on your switches to increase the bandwidth?

 If your workloads have high write throughput to solid state drive (SSD) storage, do you need to upgrade your FC-to-SAS bridges to accommodate the throughput?

 For information about replacing or upgrading MetroCluster components, see the MetroCluster Documentation.